 The rotator cuff is comprised of four muscles and their tendons that are important in the movement, strength and stabilization of the shoulder joint.
 A rotator cuff tear can occur with significant trauma to the shoulder, such as a fall or as a result breakdown of the tendons with aging.
 A tear can be small, or the tendon can be completely torn.
 Pain with movement, weakness of the shoulder and night pain are common symptoms of a rotator cuff tear.
 Some tears of the rotator cuff can be managed conservatively with rest, medications and physical therapy; however, some may need surgery to fix the tear.

-Studies have shown tissue regeneration, improvement in strength, and pain reduction with rotator cuff tears treated with stem cells.
+In both our experience and in clinical studies, treatment of various types of shoulder pain with either PRP or with stem cells has resulted in improved mobility and reduced pain for patients.
 Recently, a study was released that demonstrated improved healing and less likelihood for a re-tear of the rotator cuff after surgery in patients treated with stem cells at the time of surgery.
-Call to schedule an appointment to discuss your treatment options with one of our physicians, and determine if stem cell treatment is appropriate for you.
+Call to schedule an appointment to discuss your treatment options with one of our physicians, and determine if a regenerative treatment is appropriate for you.